Five Arrested In APP Fake Appointments Case - UrduPoint

 The FIA had earlier stated that the fake appointments caused a significant financial loss to the APP and undermined transparency in its recruitment processes.
 The agency continued its investigation to identify additional individuals involved in the alleged fraud.

-It is to be mentioned that the FIA had registered an FIR against 20 individuals who were fraudulently appointed by Moazzam Javed Khokhar, Haseeb Ahsan, Former Manager HR and Afzal Hans by using fake signatures of Managing Director APP, and other officers.
-They also allegedly took huge amounts from the accused as bribes for illegally appointing them in APP by misusing their authority and causing massive financial loss to the public exchequer.
+It is to be mentioned that the FIA had registered an FIR against 20 individuals who were fraudulently appointed by Moazzam Javed Khokhar, Haseeb Ahsan, Former Manager HR and Afzal Hans by using fake signatures of Managing Director APP and other officers.
+They also allegedly took huge amount from the accused as bribe for illegally appointing them in APP by misusing their authority and caused massive financial loss to the public exchequer.

-The court's decision marked a critical step in addressing the issue, with further hearings expected to focus on the evidence presented by the FIA.
+According to the FIA, the FIA Anti-Corruption Circle Islamabad, under the supervision of its Director Shahzad Bukhari and Deputy Director Muhammad Afzal Khan Niazi, launched an investigation into the scam after receiving complaints from various sources.
+The investigation revealed a complex web of corruption and deceit, with Manager Accounts Arshad Majeed Ch at the center of the scandal.

+Sub-Inspector (SI) Ihtesham Gondal has arrested several accused illegal recruits namely Taimoor Arshad, Fawad Ahmed Khan, Saad Yousaf and Qaiser Javed including the main culprit behind the scam, Manager Accounts Arshad Majeed Ch, in connection with an illegal recruitment scandal in state run news agency.

 Recent Stories